iPhone 12 mini Review

 There’s no charger in the box with the iPhone 12 mini and even if you have an old wall plug from an iPhone 7 or 8 you’ll probably want to invest in something faster, like Apple’s £19/$19 20w plug.
 Combine this with the included USB-C to Lightning and you’ll get a 50% in roughly 30 minutes.

-If you’re looking for an iPhone 12 and think picking up the mini version just to save £100/$100 then I think you’re looking at it wrong.
-You shouldn’t buy this iPhone because it’s cheaper, you should buy it if you’ve been hankering for a smaller phone and are happy with the sacrifices that come with it.
-For most people, I still think the regular iPhone 12 is the best buy.
+If you’re looking for an older iPhone and think picking up the mini version just to save extra cash then I think you’re looking at it wrong.
+You shouldn’t buy this iPhone because it’s cheap, you should buy it if you’ve been hankering for a smaller phone and are happy with the sacrifices that come with it.
+For most people, I still think the regular 6.1-inch iPhone is the best buy.

-For the right person though, the iPhone 12 mini is unmatched and will be the phone they’ve been waiting for.
-There’s nothing else available that packs this amount of tech into a body so pocketable.
+For the right person though, the iPhone 12 mini will be the phone they’ve been waiting for.
 Aside from battery life and screen size, you don’t lose anything here.
 It has the same chipset, same 5G and takes the same pictures as the bigger iPhone 12.

 That means it comes with the same issues too: no charger in the box, no faster refresh rate display and the same notch that’s been intruding itself since the iPhone X.

-With all the being said, the iPhone 12 mini is a strong device that will meet the specific needs of people who have felt left out by the rising size of iPhones.
-For that, Apple should be applauded and hopefully this isn’t a one off.
+With all that being said, the iPhone 12 mini is a strong device that will meet the specific needs of people who have felt left out by the rising size of iPhones.
+It’s just a shame that Apple stepped back from producing mini iPhones after the iPhone 13 mini.